Jujubes

 Jujubes Memories

-I was raised in Hollywood, Calfornia.
+I was raised in Hollywood, California.
 My mom was a movie reviewer on radio KMPC and used to take me to movie premiers on the Boulevard 2 or 3 times a week from 1953 until 1959.
 Although I enjoyed Charms candy drops and the occasional Big Hunk, 9 times out of 10 I got a box of Jujubes.

 Mom liked them because they would keep me occupied for most of the feature (we usually had 2 features, a cartoon and newsreel most of the time) and also it was not messy to eat.
 The flavors of Jujubes were also very neat.
 The grape and the lime were my very favorites because they tasted so rich in flavor.